nipun-mehndiratta/Skillify/README.md

   - User authentication and registration.
   - Users can browse and purchase courses.
   - User dashboard to manage purchased courses.
-  - Video streaming for courses (feature in progress).
+  - Video streaming for courses.

 ## Technologies Used